 Diesel v/ LNG in European trucking – is EURO 6 leveling the field?

-All those in the game to replace diesel vehicles with LNG fuelled ones are in a dilemma.
+All those in the game to replace diesel vehicles with LNG-fueled ones are in a dilemma.
 The LNG gear costs you more on the initial purchase, but fuel costs are lower.
 So the question always is – will I save more money through the cheaper fuel or if I buy the cheaper diesel model right away?
 And depending on who you are and how you use your heavy rollers, the answer will be different.

 But in the last couple of years, it became tougher and tougher in the US as the price spread between diesel and LNG opened up wide and seems to stay that way and the price premium for LNG trucks began to erode.